 I should note that I’ve always been inclined to, when reflecting, to see things from others peoples perspective and/or at least try to understand them.
 My genetic makeup seems to lean me more conservative but have learned and grown to the point that I’m basically a centrist (hated by all) with a conservative nature.

 Good vs Bad from the Religious perspective.

 What is good and what is bad?
-From a religious standpoint the good and bad are things that we know of because our book tells us so.
-From a mathematical perspective it’s more like adding something into us.
+From a religious standpoint the good and bad are things that we know of because ‘our book tells us so’.
+It’s more like adding something into us.
 For example, it’s wrong to kill people; we take this idea in and park it in our mind as a bad.

 Good vs Bad from the experimental perspective.